Skip to content

 ldev portal inventory page --url /home --json

-4. Inspect the failing OSGi bundle
+4. Inspect the bundle the logs pointed at

 bash